ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 25, 2022: Dogecoin: Proof of Burn

+More bitcoins you burn, more likely your block will be selected.

 #### Jan 24, 2022: Ethereum: Proof of Stake

 Anyone can become a validator by submitting 32 ethers.